ceardach/dbscripts/README.txt

     Do NOT touch the last-merge version, except to update its schema before a merge.

-    Enable revisions on ALL content types, and install the Diff module.
+    Enable revisions on ALL content types, and install the 'Diff' module.
 It helps tremendously in conflict resolution (such as if the same node was edited in both development and production).

+    Use the 'Mode' module to create development, production and read-only sets of permissions.
+Enable the "read only" mode when merging.

 MERGING DATABASES